 The Greek Furniture Industry is predominantly characterized by a population of micro, small and medium, privately- owned firms.
 The sector is mature and fragmented, with many firms operating in a 'craft' production mode and very labour intensive.
 Products can be classified according to primary material (i.e.wood, upholstered), use (case goods, occasional furniture), as well as style, finish, quality, and price.
 The production is highly diversified.
 No cases of foreign ownership were come upon (Papadopoulos et al., 2005).
-The multiplicity of different production activities involved in the Sector, would favor the creation of a value chain cluster.
+The multiplicity of different production activities involved in the Sector, favor the creation of a value chain cluster.

 The firms involved in the survey are Greek, placed in Attiki, near Athens.
-Out of a sample of fifty firms in the survey, only eight (16% per cent) firms export, mostly in East European countries and Cyprus and have turnovers that exceed $250.000~\rm C$, while most of them (41) have mixed production (i.e. both standardized and production by order) and the rest (9) only custom (by order) production.
+Out of a sample of fifty firms in the survey, only eight (16% per cent) firms export, mostly in East European countries and Cyprus and have turnovers that exceed $250.000 \in$ , while most of them (41) have both standardized and custom production (mixed production) and the rest (9)only custom production.